CARNIVORE DIET

 Oxalates

 Oxalates are naturally occurring compounds found in many plant-based foods, such as spinach, kale, and nuts.
 These compounds can bind to minerals like calcium, forming calcium oxalate crystals that can lead to the formation of painful kidney stones.
 For those following the carnivore diet, oxalates are not a concern, as the diet eliminates all plant-based foods, focusing solely on animal-based products.
 By cutting out oxalate-rich foods, the carnivore diet helps reduce the risk of kidney stones and supports overall health.
-For those sensitive to oxalates, a diet centred on meat, fish, and animal fats can provide relief from joint pain, inflammation, and other symptoms associated with oxalate sensitivity.
+For those sensitive to oxalates, a diet centered on meat, fish, and animal fats can provide relief from joint pain, inflammation, and other symptoms associated with oxalate sensitivity.

 Macronutrients (Macros)